microsoft/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

 **Prepare**

-Directions: With all participants at your table:
+Directions: As a team:

 1. Identify any customer needs that are not addressed with the proposed solution.

 2. Identify the benefits of your solution.

 3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.